Eggnog Pancakes With Sausage

 Eggnog Pancakes And Eggnog Syrup

-Mark is especially fond of eggnog, he could drink it every day.
-Sometimes we’ll thin it with a little milk to make it go a little further.
+Mark is especially fond of eggnog; he could drink it every day.
+Sometimes we’ll thin it with a bit of milk to make it go a little further.
 Other times it goes in the glass straight from the carton, gotta love it!

 Eggnog seems to make the holidays even more special.
 We serve it with lots of our holiday meals during both November and December.
 Our guests often comment that they have forgotten how great it tastes.

 Do you have a favorite brand of eggnog?
 It’s the perfect drink for the holidays, right?
-These pancakes are so easy to make and they are the true holiday breakfast of choice at our home.
+These pancakes are so easy to make, and they are the proper holiday breakfast of choice at our home.

 Can you picture yourself and your family in Christmas pajamas, enjoying a plate of pancakes?
-I love bacon, lots of bacon, add that to the plate and it’s like a piece of heaven for me.
-My favorite juices are orange juice and grape juice, and either one goes well with this breakfast meal.
+I love bacon, lots of bacon.
+Add that to the plate, and it’s like a piece of heaven for me.
+My favorite juices are orange and grape, and either one goes well with this breakfast.

 Eggnog Pancakes And Eggnog Syrup